Aarception/Mo-information-security-portfolio/README.md

 ###### Trust Infrastructure Research with original Git timestamps migration: https://github.com/Aarception/Trust_Infrastructure

+##### I think it is time I accepted the idea of seeking legal advice.
+It is not lost on me what I have on my hands.
+I gave the institution maximum possible benefit of the doubt and gifted consideration.
+The cover-up attempts are even worse than the original.
+It is worse legally, is corrosive for personal accountability, and is poisonous to the ESG commitments.
+I don't know why those choices were made, but they were made.

 ##### My statement about July 16 was mentioned, because  I wanted to withdraw, but the portal does not allow it(*).
 I thank you for the opportunity.
 My consideration of July 17th stands.

 ###### Signal Integrity Alignment [with original Git timestamps & Prior Art] turns to the Market: https://github.com/Aarception/Signal_Integrity_Alignment